apache/infrastructure-website/content/blog/new_hardware_for_apache_org.md

 layout: post
-Title: new hardware for apache.org
+title: new hardware for apache.org
 date: '2010-07-19T04:01:07+00:00'
 permalink: new_hardware_for_apache_org